Teksta versija

 Section 7.
 Depersonalisation of Passenger Data

-(1) The passenger data which have been retained in the Register for six months after their inclusion therein shall be depersonalised by masking out (not by deleting, but by making invisible) the following personal identification information:
+(1) The passenger data which have been retained in the Register for six months after their inclusion therein shall be depersonalised by masking out (by making them invisible rather than deleting) the following personal identification information:

-5) type, number and owner of the loyalty card (frequent flyer information);
+4) type, number and owner of the loyalty card;

-(2) If the acquisition of passenger data included in the Register is necessary for the prevention and detection of terrorism or serious or especially serious crimes, or prevention of threats to national security, the Passenger information unit shall, after the consent of a judge to a request of an authority to issue passenger data has been received, have the right to personalise the depersonalised passenger data and to issue them in the requested amount to the competent authority.
+(2) If it is necessary to obtain passenger data included in the Register for the prevention and detection of crimes related to terrorism, serious crimes, or for the prevention of threats to national security, the Passenger information unit has, after receipt of the consent of a judge to issue passenger data upon request of an institution, the right to personalise the depersonalised passenger data and issue them in the requested amount to the relevant institution.

 Section 8.
 Passenger Data Retention Period

-The passenger data shall be retained in the Register for five years from the day of their inclusion, but after the aforementioned period they shall be automatically deleted.
+The passenger data shall be retained in the Register for five years from the day of inclusion thereof, but after the abovementioned period they shall be automatically and permanently deleted.

 Chapter III